tristanbell/nao-autism/documents/Nao Settings Editor.md

 <img src="resources/Settings Editor Save Success.png"/>

-If unsucessful a different message box will be display, explaining what went wrong.
+If unsucessful a different message box will be displayed, explaining what went wrong.
 The following is an example:

 <img src="resources/Settings Editor SaveFail.png"/>